akashverma07/demo-ecom/README.md

 Terminus is our demo ecommerce site for Permutive.
 It's a static store made up of 12 different products.
 This branch contains the static pages only.

+There's an accompanying [blog post](http://blog.permutive.com/realtime-personalisation-for-ecommerce/) explaining what's been built in each branch.

 ## Quick Start

 1. Download the Branch